drk1wi/blog.github.io/_posts/2019-05-20-client-domain-hooking-in-practice.md

 iptables -t nat -I PREROUTING -p tcp -s client_ip_address --dport 80 -j DNAT --to proxy_server_address:80
 ```

-Then you can easily inspect if any of your applications are sending non-TLS HTTP requests that can be used to domain hook your browser-based applications.
-It's actually a very quick way to evaluate if any of the intercepted non-TLS response can result in domain hooking you application:
+With this approach you can easily inspect if any of your applications are sending non-TLS HTTP requests that can be used to domain hook them.

 ![Client Domain Hooking](https://raw.githubusercontent.com/drk1wi/assets/master/diagnose.png)